 How much does one piece of candy weigh?
-It seems like a simple question, and in many ways it is a simple question, but the procedure we use to answer that question will dramatically influence how reliable the answer is when we move on to the next candy in the bag.
+It seems like a simple question, and in many ways it is a simple question, but the procedure we use to answer that question will dramatically influence our ability to predict the mass of the next piece of candy we take from the bag and the confidence with which we make that prediction.
 Measuring a physical quantity involves not just getting "the" answer, but also including some indication of how much that answer can be trusted or repeated.